covers1624/curl4j/docs/EXAMPLES.md

 The curl4j JNI bindings may be overridden with the `net.covers1624.curl4j.libcurl4j.name` system property.

 The libcurl library may be overridden with the `net.covers1624.curl4j.libcurl.name` system property or via the `CURL.setLibCurlName` function.
-This may be set any time prior to any other CURL operation being performed.
+This may be set any time prior to any CURL operation being performed.
 If both the system property and the function override are used, the function override takes priority.
 If the native library has already been loaded (by invoking a CURL operation), setting the name will nave no affect.

-All override properties and functions support custom library names and absolute paths.
+All overrides listed above support full paths, embedded resources, or system libraries.

-curl4j will automatically attempt to locate and extract its dependencies from the classpath, this may be disabled with the `net.covers1624.curl4j.no_embedded` system property.
+curl4j will automatically attempt to locate and extract its natives from the classpath, this may be disabled with the `net.covers1624.curl4j.no_embedded` system property.

 curl4j can be configured to load its native libraries from a specific directory.
 This may be set with the